Last update: August 12, 2020

 - Hyperthreading enabled

-Stockyard, the global shared filesystem accessible via
+Stockyard, TACC's global shared file system accessible via

-$WORK, is not yet available on Longhorn.
+$WORK, is not mounted on Longhorn.

 Longhorn is attached to